salilab/imp/doc/manual/profiling.md

 # Linux

-On linux you can use [gperftools](http://code.google.com/p/gperftools/?redir=1) for code profiling.
-The key bits are:
+On linux you can use [gperftools](https://github.com/gperftools/gperftools)
 - install `gperftools` (available as a pre-built package on most platforms)
 - make sure debugging symbols are being included in your build by, with `g++` or `clang++` adding `-g` to your `CMAKE_CXX_FLAGS`.